TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 Interestingly, even though `disp` has a higher correlation with `mpg` than `hp`, the latter appears to be a more useful predictor.
-We will return to this phenomena shortly, but first, since residual plots seem weird, let's see if CV supports our choice of `fit3`:
+We will return to this phenomena shortly, but first, since the residual plots don't look that great, let's see if CV supports our choice of `fit3`:

 ```
 library(caret)